Please note that this 3-part workshop series takes place over 3 days: June 10, June 17 and June 24, 2020.

-Explore the fundamentals of woodworking, such as tool familiarity, wood selection, wood properties and sharpening.
+Explore the fundamentals of woodworking with hand tools, such as tool familiarity, wood selection, wood properties and sharpening.
 During this workshop, create a toolbox that will illustrate all of the basic skills required to start a fulfilling woodworking pastime!

 Clark Moffatt has been a life-long learner and lover of hands-on, creative skills throughout his life; he discovered basic furniture design and production skills at George Brown College, and drawing and painting skills through numerous workshops in the Ottawa area and Kingston.
 He retired as a secondary school teacher having taught a variety of courses including Woodworking, Drafting and Construction Tech.
 Since then, he has filled some of his time leading various workshops at the MacLachlan Woodworking Museum.
 During the past two years, Clark has been working at finishing a new home that he designed.